ktorio/ktor-documentation/topics/server-typed-session-auth.md

 </link-summary>

 The `session` scheme is part of the [type-safe authentication scheme API](server-typed-auth.md).
-It separates two things that the classic [session authentication](server-session-auth.md) keeps together:
+It separates two things that the named provider [session authentication](server-session-auth.md) keeps together:

 * The **session** is the value you store for the caller, such as an access token or a user ID.
 * The **principal** is what your route handlers work with, such as a full user record.